cszach/three.js-sketches/sketches/woolen-balls/README.md

 # woolen-balls

 Some woolen balls on a porcelain floor that I've created.
 Lights are (hopefully) physically correct.
 Woolen balls look peacefully perhaps.
+In real-world scale, each of the woolen balls is 10cm in diameter.

 ![thumbnail](thumbnail.png)

+## Interaction

+There is an orbit control which you can use by using your computer mouse.
+Mouse wheel for zooming in and out, left mouse for orbiting around.
+Panning is disabled.

 ## To-do's